antk99/KNN-and-Decision-Tree/README.md

 ## Preamble

 - This mini-project is due on February 8th at 11:59pm (EST, Montreal Time).
-There is a penalty of 2 kpercent penalty forkdays of delay, which means your grade will be scaled to be out of 100 − 2 k.
+There is a penalty of 2^k percent penalty for k days of delay, which means your grade will be scaled to be out of 100 − 2^k.
 No submission will be accepted after 6 days of delay.

 - This mini-project is to be completed in groups of three.
 All members of a group will receive the same grade except when a group member is not responding or contributing to the project.
 If this is the case and there are major conflicts, please reach out to the group TA for help and flag this in the submitted report.
 Please note that it is not expected that all team members will contribute equally.
 However every team member should make integral contributions to the project, be aware of the content of the submission and learn the full solution submitted.

 - You will submit your assignment on MyCourses as a group.
 You must register your group on MyCourses and any group member can submit.
 See MyCourses for details.

-- We recommend to useOverleaffor writing your report andGoogle colabfor coding and running the exper- iments.
+- We recommend to use Overleaf for writing your report and Google colab for coding and running the experiments.
     The latter also gives access to the required computational resources.
 Both platforms enable remote collaborations.

 - You should use Python for this and the following mini-projects.
 You are free to use libraries with general utilities, such as matplotlib, numpy and scipy for Python, unless stated otherwise in the description of the task.
     In particular, in most cases you should implement the models and evaluation functions yourself, which means